ellertj/ellertj.github.io/_posts/2023-12-31-top-10-movies-I-watched-in-2023.md

 Picture, and
 [_The Banshees of Inisherin_](https://www.imdb.com/title/tt11813216/)
 was my favorite of those.
-It's the exact sort of movie I tend to enjoy: the characters are interesting, the plot is (on some level) meaningless, and the acting and atmosphere are executed perfectly.
+It's the exact sort of movie I tend to enjoy: the characters and setting are interesting, the acting is good, and the plot is (on some level) meaningless,
-Director Martin McDonagh's particular brand of dark comedy works really well for me here.
+Director Martin McDonagh's brand of dark comedy works really well for me here.
 One has to be careful to avoid looking performatively edgy by saying "I liked this movie for the shock factor," so I'll try to sidestep that by saying I liked this movie because of *how ridiculous* the